Compare ETS

 General Information

-China’s national ETS began operating in 2021, with the objective of contributing to the effective control and gradual reduction of carbon emissions.
-China’s national ETS is the world’s largest in terms of covered emissions, estimated to cover around 5 billion tCO2 and accounting for over 40% of the country’s CO2 emissions.
+China’s national ETS began operating in 2021, with the objective of contributing to the effective control and gradual reduction of CO2 emissions.
+China’s national ETS is the world’s largest in terms of covered emissions, estimated to cover around 5.2 billion tCO2 – or more than 40% of the country’s CO2 emissions.

-The China national ETS regulates more than 2,000 companies from the power sector with annual emissions of more than 26,000 tCO2, including combined heat and power, as well as captive power plants in other sectors.
-Covered entities must surrender allowances for all their covered emissions, and allocation is based on intensity, with allowances freely allocated using benchmarks and based on actual production levels.
+The China national ETS regulates more than 2,000 companies from the power sector with annual emissions in excess of 26,000 tCO2, including combined heat and power plants, as well as captive power plants in other sectors.
+Covered entities must surrender allowances for all their covered emissions.
+Allocation is based on intensity, with allowances freely allocated using benchmarks and based on actual production levels.
 Compliance obligations are currently limited and vary between different types of power generation.
 The system’s coverage will expand to other sectors over time.

-The national ETS builds on the successful experience of pilot carbon markets implemented in eight regions.
+The national ETS builds on the successful experience of regional carbon markets implemented in seven regions.
 These pilots continue to operate in parallel with the national ETS, covering sectors and entities not included in the national system.
-As the national system expands, entities covered by regional systems are expected to be integrated into it.

 Emissions & Targets